A Typical Day For A Volunteer

 Like we mentioned, the experience is different for everyone.
 We give you the tools to live abroad, the free time, and the meaningful purpose of service but then ultimately you're responsible for what you get out of the semester.

 Be adventurous!
 You might check out our list of things you can do in the orphanage neighborhood and then start finding more fun things to add to that list.
-Some volunteers choose to attend an LDS church on Sundays.
+Some volunteers in Haiti choose to attend an LDS church on Sundays.
 The Coordinator of the orphanage is LDS and so he takes many of the kids to church with him - you're welcome to come along if you'd like.
 (We've actually had an LDS apostle visit!)
 Some volunteers have even gone above and beyond to organize service projects outside of the orphanage.

 Travel and Vacations